Lauren Booth: Early life

-Sarah Jane Booth was born and grew up in North London.
+Sarah Jane Booth was born and grew up in predominantly Jewish Golders Green, North West London.
 Booth is a half-sister of Cherie Blair, wife of former British Prime Minister Tony Blair, and the daughter of actor Tony Booth.
 She trained as an actress at the London Academy of Performing Arts and then spent several years touring Europe with various regional theatre companies.

-Booth was not raised in any religion, though her father was raised a Catholic and her mother was Jewish.
+Booth was not raised in any religion, though her father was raised a Catholic and her mother, who was purported to be Jewish, was a Christian.
 Her parents never married each other.
 She has a sister, Emma, along with Cherie and five other half-sisters.

 Media career

 In 1997, Booth entered journalism.
 Her earliest writing experiences were with the London Evening Standard, writing the column 'About Town'.
 In 1999, she began to write for the political magazine, the New Statesman, where she remained for four years.
 At the same time, she began writing columns and features for The Mail on Sunday as a columnist.
-Booth was a writer for the New Statesman.

 In 2006, she was a contestant on the ITV reality show, I'm a Celebrity...Get Me Out of Here!.

 Between 2006 and 2008 Booth presented In Focus on the UK's Islam Channel.
 She has had a long association with the Iranian owned Press TV, starting with Between The Headlines in 2008.
 Between 2010 and 2012 she presented Remember Palestine and Diaspora.

 In 2014, she presented her own series on the newly launched British Muslim TV, called Talking Booth.
 In 2014, she took a senior producer post at Al Jazeera in Doha, and was let go a few months later.